abstractalgo/reyes/README.md

 - 1 sample per pixel
 - no bucketing
 - orthographics camera
-- no spliting and bounding
+- no splitting and bounding (dice entire primitives, each and every)
-- dice each and every entire primitive

 ####v2.0